-Internships at University of Westminster (Semester)
+Global Internship at University of Westminster:

 The University of Westminster is located in the heart of London.
 Westminster opened its doors in 1838 under the name 'The Polytechnic Institute' and gained university status in 1992.
 With 22,000 students and four campuses, Westminster is a world renowned institution.
 Three of Westminster's campuses (Cavendish, Marylebone, and Regent) are in central London and are all within walking distance of each other and enjoy enviable locations in the heart of London.
-The Harrow Campus, located in north-west London, is a short Tube ride away from the central London campuses and is home to the vibrant Westminster School of Media, Arts and Design.
+The Harrow Campus, located in north-west London, is a short Tube ride away from the central London campuses and is home to subjects from Media, Arts and Design.
 All four campuses have been extensively redeveloped to create fresh and inspiring places to learn and socialize, creating a unique University community.

 Participants are enrolled as a full-time student at University of Westminster for the semester.
 Each student participating on this program is required to complete the Professional and Personal Skills Development Course in conjunction with working two days per week (14 hours total) at their internship placement site.
 In order to earn 12 credits for the semester, students choose three additional classes to take during their semester abroad.
 Students can learn what course offerings are available on the Westminster course website.
 Students gain valuable global work experience and professional skills in various industry fields while enjoying the culturally rich, historic, cosmopolitan, international city of London.
 At the end of the semester, students receive a certified transcript from University of Westminster.
+GPA Requirements

 Undergraduates are required to have a minimum 2.7 GPA.